ljsinclair/featurebase-docs/docs/sql-guide/examples/sql-eg-select/sql-eg-select-from-cosvec-target.md

 * [CREATE TABLE cosvec-target](/docs/sql-guide/examples/sql-eg-table/sql-eg-table-create-cosvec-target)
 * [INSERT INTO cosvec-target](/docs/sql-guide/examples/sql-eg-insert/sql-eg-insert-cosvec-target)

-## Comparing the distance metrics
+## Comparing distance metrics

+FeatureBase supplies two functions to measure `VECTOR` data type values:
+* **cosine_distance** measures the similarity of angles between two vectors, and is unaffected by their magnitude
+* **euclidean distance** measures the distance between points, rather than the angle between vectors

-The following example illustrates the difference in behavior between the cosine and euclidean distance:
+The following example illustrates the difference between these measures:

 ```sql
 SELECT cosine_distance([1.0, 0.0], [0.0, 1.0]) as cos_1_0,